 The road is unsealed and suitable for two wheel drive cars.

-Vehicles towing trailers, caravans, buses or vehicles over 7 m long are not permitted.
+Caravans, buses or vehicles over 7 m long are not permitted.
+Vehicles towing trailers require an activity permit before journeying through.

 The existing Molesworth homestead (closed to the public) replaced Molesworth Cob Cottage in 1885 and still houses the farm manager and his family.
 The homestead, historic woolshed, staff accommodation and various outbuildings, including a blacksmith shop for shoeing the 80‑odd horses on the station, can be viewed from a low hill behind the cottage.